diBernardoGroup/Network-model-of-the-COVID-19/README.md

 read_regional_data.m:
 Reads the regional data from the Protezione Civile github repository.
 Here you need to select:
-1. the code of the region you want to analyse
+1. the code of the region you want to analyze
-2. the legth of the averaging filter
+2. the length of the averaging filter

 id_and_sim.m, id_and_sim_r.m: